-Indicate whether you want to save your QuickBooks backup file on your local company or to QuickBooks offsite data center.
+Indicate whether you want to save your QuickBooks backup file on your company’s computer or to QuickBooks’s offsite data center.

-Click Local Backup to indicate you want to store the backup copy of your file onto your computer’s hard disk or some removable storage device like a flash drive.
+Click Local Backup to indicate that you want to store the backup copy of your file on your computer’s hard disk or some removable storage device, such as a flash drive.

 Click the Options button to choose a backup location.